 Pa enjoyed school and did well, despite a particularly savage teacher.
 On one occasion, he had to do sums for homework but there was no money for a notebook, so, with some enterprise, he used the blank margins of the local paper, The Orcadian.
 Ink pens and soft newpaper do not mix well; the ink ran and he lived in fear of reprimand but on this occasion it did not come.
 To sustain them through the day, he and his siblings set off to school with a piece of oat bannock each; this was sometimes eaten before they reached the school, less than a mile away.

 Economics prevailed, however, and Pa effectively left school at the age of 12 when he was taken out in the summer months to herd cattle.
 Going back later in the year, he and others like him had fallen behind and the teacher did not bother with them.
 “Stick in at the school”, he would say to me.
-How proud he would have been that all six of his grand-daughters went on to higher education.
+How proud he would have been that all six of his grand-daughters went on to higher education, as did his older daughter and his youngest sister, Mimie.
 (Boys can be farmers; that is different.)

 After working on farms in Orkney, including Swanbister, the Hall of Clestrain, and Lingoe, Orphir – the last with his brother John – he emigrated to New Zealand in December 1913.
 This was not at all uncommon for young Orkney men at the time.
 More unusually though, he was engaged to my grandmother, Jessie Sclater, when he left.
 Three older brothers, Alec, Tommy and Bob, had already emigrated: Alec to Australia; the other two to Canada where Bob died in December 1910.